ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

       Provides requested options for generation of failure reports.
       Report generators MAY choose to adhere to the requested options.
       This tag's content MUST be ignored if a "ruf" tag (below) is not also specified.
-The value of this tag is a colon-separated list of characters that indicate failure reporting options as follows:
+Failure reporting options are shown below.
+The value of this tag is either "0", "1", or a colon-separated list of the alphabetic characters shown in the list.